Slobodan Karalić: Club career

-Karalić played for Borac Banja Luka in the Yugoslav First League.
+Karalić played for FK Borac Banja Luka in the Yugoslav First League.
 While playing for this club, in 1988, he won Yugoslav Cup.
 He was also a member of FK Crvena Zvezda in 1983/84 season, but he did not play in any league match.

 Coaching career

 After retiring he had a coaching career in Greece, Cyprus and Bosnia and Herzegovina.